alphagov/ier-frontend/docs/cookies.md

 separate domain for assets, and that is what we use on production environments, on local dev environments default _same domain_ setup is used for simplicity.

+On Preview, Staging and Production environements the `asset.path` config setting in `conf/ier-frontend.conf` is set so assets are served off a different domain.
+This means cookies are not sent on this asset domain.

 ### Outside session pages

 Feedback form, static text pages like Cookies or Privacy pages.
 All this pages have session data